-1. Aims Error!
-Bookmark not defined.
+1. Aims & Vision 2

-2. Legislation and statutory guidance Error!
-Bookmark not defined.
+2. Legislation and statutory guidance.

-3. Definitions Error!
-Bookmark not defined.
+3. Definitions

 4. Roles and responsibilities

 5. Considering the reinstatement of a pupil

 6. Independent review

-7. School registers
+7. School registers 9

-8. Returning from a suspension 9
+8. Returning from a suspension

 9. Monitoring arrangements

 10. Links with other policies

-Appendix 1: independent review panel training Error!
-Bookmark not defined.
+Appendix 1: Independent review panel training